Complexity of Eliminating (Majority) Illusion in Directed Networks: Hardness Reductions

 We show that the constructed graph $G$ is planar by providing the following embedding.

-\textbf{Embedding of $G$.} To find a grid embedding of the graph constructed so far, we adapt the planar rectilinear embedding of the incidence graph of $\mathcal{\varphi}$.
-We embed the cycle gadget for a variable $x$ along the horizontal and vertical legs connected to $x$ in the rectilinear embedding.
-Let $c$ be a clause of size three in formula $\mathcal{\varphi}$.
-In the rectilinear embedding, we position the clause vertex $v_c$ at the intersection of the clause's horizontal segment and its central vertical legs.
-For positive clauses, an auxiliary vertex $v^1_c$ is placed above $v_c$, while for negative clauses, it is placed below.
-The cycle gadget for each variable is then routed along the existing connections in the rectilinear embedding.
-To accommodate this, we introduce auxiliary horizontal and vertical lines parallel to the original rectilinear segments.
-For example, suppose, variable $x$ appears in one positive clause $c_1$ and two negative clauses $c_2$ and $c_3$.
-The construction proceeds as follows (see \Cref{fig:gridpicturefinal} (b)):
+\textbf{Embedding of $G$.} To find a grid embedding of the graph constructed so far, we adapt the planar rectilinear embedding of the incidence graph $G_{\varphi}$ of $\mathcal{\varphi}$.
+We embed the variable gadget for a variable $x$ along the horizontal and vertical legs connected to $x$ in the rectilinear embedding (see \Cref{fig:gridpicturefinal}).
+Recall that each clause is monotone, i.e., it is either positive or negative clause.

+\textbf{Embedding the clause gadget.} Let $c$ be a clause of size three in formula $\mathcal{\varphi}$.
+In the embedding of $G$, we position the clause vertex $v_c$ at the intersection of the clause's horizontal segment and its central vertical leg in the rectilinear embedding.
+For example, in \Cref{fig:gridpicturefinal}(b) vertex $v_{c_1}$ is placed at a coordinate corresponding to the position marked as $c_1$ in \Cref{fig:gridpicturefinal}(a).
+For positive clauses, an auxiliary vertex $v^1_c$ is placed above $v_c$ (not shown in the figure), while for negative clauses, it is placed below.